FateMeetsLuck/dmildew/README.md

 This software is licensed under the GNU General Public License version 3.0 so that it may be used in free and open software.
 For a commercial software usage license, please contact the author.
 In the future, the license will be changed to LGPL3 when the software is more stable and ready for production use.

+One can try DMildew from their browser [here](http://pillager86.xyz).
+Note that variables cannot be saved between commands in the online REPL.
+In the future this will change when the REPL server is implemented with vibe.d

 ## Usage

 The examples/ folder contains example scripts.
 It should look familiar to anyone who knows JavaScript.
 However, Mildew is not a full feature ES6 JavaScript implementation.